serdimoa/charting/Widget-Methods.md

 API object has a set of properties listed below.
 Each property should be used through respective accessors.
 I.e., if you want to work with `Extend Left` property, use `getExtendLeft()` of `setExtendLeft()` methods.

+API object methods:
+* `remove()`: Removes the execution shape from the chart.
+You can’t use API-object after this call.

 **General properties**:

 Property|Type|Supported Values|Default Value